Virtual Day Trips You Can Now Take Online

 The Covid-19 crisis is nothing like we’ve ever seen and people around the world are making unprecedented sacrifices, including staying at home unless necessary.
 Luckily, staying at home doesn’t mean you have to be bored.
 If you’ve got internet access fabulous virtual adventures await you.
 So, sit back and venture to Africa, climb aboard amazing aircraft, watch a concert, and more, all from your own home.
-When you’re finished, tackle these 18 totally useful things you can do when you’re stuck inside your home.
+By the way—if you have time to fill, check out these fun and productive things to do when you’re bored.

 Visit Africa from home

 What if we told you could take a safari without getting out of your pajamas?
 The folks at andBeyond are Bringing Africa Home through fun and exciting virtual experiences.
 Their website includes curated musical playlists, movies, book recommendations, and delicious African-inspired recipes.
 There are even links to short wildlife videos from their lodges that are sure to delight curious kiddos (and their parents).
 Afterward, check out these stunning photos of elephants in the wild.